CarterPape/CarterPape.github.io/projects.md

 I am currently developing a paywall for the website to restrict access by non-subscribers via a monthly quota of free articles.
 The plugin, called [RedRock Subscriptions], is built with [Memberful], is based on the company's own WordPress plugin, and is set to go live by January 2020.

-## **write**

-**write** is a digital notepad currently under development for macOS that provides focused, beautiful, and responsive word processing for web content writers. **write** responds to Markdown syntax, allowing writers and editors to see and do text formatting without lifting a finger from the keyboard.
-The app provides an environment for web content creation that is distraction-free and simple to use.

-For more about **write**, read my [introduction][write introduction] to the [series of articles][write series] I am writing as I develop the app.
-You can also see the project [on GitHub](https://github.com/CarterPape/write).

 ## _Praeci_

 _Praeci_ is a reporting project I created for presenting NC State and Raleigh news with a focus on succinct writing and attractive presentation.
 I built the website myself using Jekyll and GitHub Pages.